Choice Between Partial Trajectories: Disentangling Goals from Beliefs

 Choices based on partial return are not influenced by human beliefs about the environment.
 This counters common sense.
 For example, consider the grid environment of Figure \ref{fig:1dGrid}.
-Suppose the human attributes large reward to reaching the treasure and a small cost per timestep en route.
-Trajectory B incurs twice the cost of trajectory A; the partial returns are $-2$ for B and $-1$ for A. In spite of that, it is natural for a human to prefer whichever trajectory maximizes progress toward the treasure.
-If the human believes that the grid wraps around -- so that after exiting to the left the agent appears on the right -- then A is preferred.
+Suppose the human's goal is for the robot to reach the treasure as quickly as possible.
+We can model this goal as the human attributing large reward to reaching the treasure and a small cost per timestep en route.
+Then, trajectory B incurs twice the cost of trajectory A; the partial returns are $-2$ for B and $-1$ for A. In spite of that, it is natural for a human to prefer whichever trajectory maximizes progress toward the treasure.
+Under reasonable beliefs about the environment, this could be trajectory B. However, if the human believes that the grid wraps around -- so that after exiting to the left the agent appears on the right -- then A is preferred.
 This is because the human's quality assessment depends on beliefs about how each trajectory will subsequently play out.
-It is also in line with empirical results of \citep[Section 3.1.1]{christiano2017deep}, which demonstrate that learned reward functions express anticipated rewards.
+As another example, consider a human choosing between chess trajectories.
+Assume that the human's sole goal is winning.
+It seems reasonable to suppose that the human's evaluation of a trajectory will be influenced by how the human thinks the game will subsequently play out, given the chess board at the end of the trajectory.
+More generally, it seems plausible that human choices are influenced by what they believe will be the continuation of a partial trajectory.
+This is in line with empirical results of \citep[Section 3.1.1]{christiano2017deep}, which demonstrate that when using the partial return model the learned reward functions express anticipated rewards.